vlandlive/scene-based-generative-agent/README.md

 ## Create your own space in Vland

-The destination of the agent's movement is selected from the marked area in the space。
+The destination of the agent's movement is selected from the marked area in the space.

 You can follow the steps below to create a space and edit the area.